adebayo0608/A-Fuzzy-Logic-System-for-Assisted-Reactive-Maze-Navigation-of-The-EPUCK-2/README.md

-# 🤖 Welcome to the Project! 🚀
+# 🤖 Welcome to the Project!

-In this project, we aim to develop a robust system for mobile-wheeled cobots to navigate unknown obstacle-filled environments.
+This project aims to develop a robust system for mobile-wheeled cobots to navigate unknown obstacle-filled environments.
-The project uses the EPUCK-2 robot, a PS4 controller and a wooden maze with wooden obstacles.
+The project uses the E-Puck 2 robot, a PS4 controller and a wooden maze with wooden obstacles.

 ## Approach 🛠️